-Based on these considerations the project area is not particularly important for large soaring birds in autumn.
+Based on these considerations the project area is not particularly important for large soaring birds in autumn (i.e. the project area has a general, but no above-average importance).

 Quantitative Assessment by Comparison of Migration Rates

 A comparison of migration rates obtained in different areas at the Red Sea coast during the last years seems to be another useful way to assess the importance of the project area.
 However, it is worth mentioning that conclusions gained by such a comparison have to be treated carefully.
 As circumstances (year, area, observers, time of observation, climatic conditions etc.) differed and as migration rates were affected by single events (see above), a direct comparison is rarely possible.
 In addition, one has to consider that the survey conducted in autumn 2016 covered only a part of the migration season (as already discussed above).
 Nevertheless, a rough assessment of migratory activity can be achieved by a comparison of migration rates.